 I believe a gallery today has to function like an agency – one works with freelancers on a certain project or a certain task.

+You say that you are observing an enlargement of and not a shift in target groups.
+Are there special platforms for this which you consider important in order to communicate with this new group of buyers?
 We are represented on many digital platforms – at the present time, I wouldn’t evaluate these more specifically.
 I consider what you are doing with the blog very important.
 There are regions like Stuttgart, Bielefeld, and Nuremberg, where a relatively large number of people live who are truly interested in art and also have the financial resources.
 However, as these are places which don’t have art fairs I’m not able to address them unless one of our artists is having an exhibition there and I attend the opening.
 That is why I agree that regional platforms can function well and are always an enrichment for the art trade, allowing interest in a target group based on that location to be developed.

 One has to work with a clear purpose in mind because the various platforms also fulfill various tasks, and address various people.
 Before we began with Instagram in the summer of 2017 I spent a lot of time talking with a creative director with a great deal of agency experience and active collectors who use Instagram.
 I asked them how they regard themselves and what is important to them.
 They were really interested in contacts which show them new artists, aspects or work.
 This explains our decision: On our Instagram account, we show only reproductions of selected artwork from our exhibitions.
 90% are reproductions of works which present the most exciting, insightful views.
 In the meantime we have 700 followers and receive some 450 “Likes” in a single day – this is, of course, an indication that people are looking at and accepting the whole thing.

+What interfaces with other disciplines such as architecture do you see?
 We don’t involve ourselves in these disciplines.
 It is admittedly a personal interest of mine, which means it is an area which I am never tired of looking at, but then I would open a private blog.

 If you use a medium, then you also have to be in a position to analyze it, to challenge and question what you see there.